mcwdsi/geographical-entity-ontology/README.md

 basic-geography.owl - This OWL file is an inventory of instances that are geographical (material) entities (not organizations).

+bodies-of-water.owl - This OWL file contains classes and individuals for world oceans and seas along with mereotopological relations.

 geo-all.owl - Geographical Entity Ontology - all instances file

 geo.owl - This contains classes for geographical entities that are not location/organization specific and unit of measurement instances